fkhalikov/Volur-v2/README.md

 # Volur - Market Data Platform

-A modern, scalable financial market data platform built with .NET 8, React, TypeScript, and MongoDB.
+A modern, scalable financial market data platform built with .NET 8, React, TypeScript, and SQL Server.
 Volur fetches and caches exchange and symbol data from EODHD API with intelligent TTL-based caching.

 ## 🏗️ Architecture